Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-59-new-life.md

 "Karma.
 We’re lucky to know you as well.
 Anyway.
 I know this, ah, *‘revelation’* we’ll say, it won’t be done with you for a while.
 I know all of that will take a while to process... but I really need the Superman version of you right now, the one who can earn the respect of superhuman cavemonkeys and teach them the fundaments of civilization.
 I don’t much need the uncertain Clark Kent who is questioning his own shadow.
 Can you do something for me?"

-"I don’t mean any disrespect, but with Xiù just had a C-section and everything, I…"
+"I don’t mean any disrespect, but with Xiù just had a C-section and everything, I..."

 "Julian, I wouldn’t pull you away from *that* unless something of literally galactic importance demanded it," Rockefeller assured him. "...Which it does.
 The talks with the Kwmbwrw *finally* got past the impasse.
 The war council is going ahead."